 Klamath and Agency Lakes Regulations

 Klamath and Agency, in ODFW’s Southeast Zone, are open all year.
-Bait is allowed.
+Bait is allowed only in Klamath Lake.

 Know Before You Go

 Summer visitors should be prepared for the incredible abundance of tiny green midges and thick algae in much of the lake, especially by mid- to late summer.

 There are fishing options here year-round, but due to the lakes’ unique conditions being in the right place during the proper season is just about everything here.

 Counter to some lakes, the dog days of summer actually can be the most productive time to fish Klamath and Agency.

 Why?
 The simple reason is that harsh conditions such as warm water and algae blooms force the trout out of much of the main lake and concentrate them in zones with better water.